docQodly/docs/docs/studio/roles/permissionsOverview.md

 ### Assign Permissions

 Permissions for specific resources—such as Datastore, DataClass, and Attribute—are easily set by checking the corresponding boxes in the permissions grid.
-Each permission (such as Read, Create, Update, Delete, Describe, Execute, and Promote) can be granted by selecting the checkbox under the relevant column for each resource.
+Each permission (such as Read, Create, Update, Delete, Execute, and Promote) can be granted by selecting the checkbox under the relevant column for each resource.

 <img src={require('./img/Permissions.png').default} style={{borderRadius: '6px'}} />